Infineon/micropython/docs/psoc6/quickref.rst

 .. method:: I2C.init()

-All the initialization & configurations are handled by the constructor.
+All the initialisation & configurations are handled by the constructor.
 Hence ``init()`` is not required.

 Hardware I2C bus slave
 ----------------------